What are G Suite Organizations?

 You’ll be asked for that user’s details:

 You can select what the user’s email address will be, manage password settings and add an image of the user.
 You can also select which Organizational Unit to add the user to.
-Here, I’ve left it the default option, which is to add the user to your top-level Organizational Unit, by default the same as your domain.
+Here, I’ve left it the default option, which is to add the user to your top-level Organizational Unit.
 But you can add new users directly to any Organizational Unit you’ve already created.
 Once you have your Organizational Units built out, make sure new users get added to the right unit during your onboarding processes.
 This will keep your Organizational Units clean and prevent new employees from getting too much access accidentally.

 Removing a user from an Organizational Unit